hsemple/GISProgramming/_pages/intro_mapwingis.md

 ##  Section 2.
 Displaying the Shapefile's Attribute Table

 In this section, we will write code to allow users to view the attribute table associated with each shapefile loaded into the viewing area.
 The development strategy is to create a new Windows Form and place a DataGridView object on it.
 The DataGridView will then be used to add data from attribute tables to the form.
-Note: the code for this section comes from Brian Marchionni's [Introduction to Custom GIS Application Development for Windows](http://read.pudn.com/downloads152/ebook/662579/IntroductionCustomGIS.pdf)
+Note: the code for this section comes from Brian Marchionni's <a href = "http://read.pudn.com/downloads152/ebook/662579/IntroductionCustomGIS.pdf"<Introduction to Custom GIS Application Development for Windows </a>

 1. Right click your project name in the Solution Explorer and select Add, then Class, then Windows Form.
 A new form will be added to the project.